- What is the legal basis for the “no recourse to public funds” condition?

 The Unity Project provides pro bono legal support to migrants facing homelessness or extreme poverty because of the no recourse to public funds condition: www.unity-project.org.uk.

 All part of the “hostile environment”

 The “no recourse to public funds” condition needs to be seen in a wider context.
-The Government is setting out consciously to create what it calls a “hostile environment” for illegal immigrants.
+Over the past few years the government has set out to create what it initially called a “hostile environment” for undocumented immigrants.
 This includes legal measures such as:

 - Preventing those without lawful status from renting properties